ishaq/PL_PA2_ModifiedLeaderElection/distributed/testing/README.md

-Will have to move test script and corresponding config file to directory with the code.
+Will have to move test script and corresponding config file to directory with the code to use scripts